flippingbook/FlippingBookOnlineAPIDocs/gen/DELETE-api-v1-fbonline-publication-id-.md

 #### Delete publication
 `DELETE /api/v1/fbonline/publication/{id}`

-With this method your application can mark publication for deletion.
+With this method, your application can mark a publication for deletion.
 ::: tip
-Publications are not deleted immediately, instead they are put into 'deleted' state and deleted irreversibly after a period of time.
+Publications are not deleted immediately, instead, they are put into a 'deleted' state and deleted irreversibly after a period of time.
 :::
 ##### Parameters in path and query
 |Name|Description|